open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

 p->AddMetricReader(std::move(reader));
 ```

-### Create a Counter
+### Create a counter

 Create a Counter instrument from the Meter, and record the measurement.
 Every
 Meter pointer returned by the MeterProvider points to the same Meter.
 This means
-that the Meter will be able to combine metrics captured from different functions
+that the Meter can combine metrics captured from different functions without
-without having to constantly pass the Meter around the library.
+having to constantly pass the Meter around the library.

 ```cpp
 auto meter = provider->GetMeter(name, "1.2.0");